cataclym/KaikiBot/README.md

 Feel like contributing?
 Please help me! :D

+# I owe some amazing people, thanks, and more!
 - Huge thanks to @Arvfitii for helping me whenever im in need!
-- Thanks to @rjt-rockx on Discord for the so much help!
+- Thanks to @rjt-rockx on Discord for so much help and time!
 - Should also mention @shivaco for help <3
 - Thanks also to @Kwoth <3

+# About
+### A bit about this project
+This bot was my first entry into javascript, nodejs, discordjs and programming/coding overall.
+It has been very fun and also frustrating.
+If you do find unoptimized code and or flaws or other inherently bad code - I would be very happy to merge changes and try to learn from my own mistakes.
+Commenting the code helps!
+I will try to do so as well.